EBZebra/docs/edge/source/guide/DOMinjection.md

 * Assumes an '.html' file extention; specify extension if different
 * For local files, works from directory relative to the installation root; include qualified path if different
-* For server-based JavaScript, works relative to the app's start page; include qualified URL if different
+* For server-based CSS or JavaScript files, works relative to the app's start page; include qualified URL if different
 * Accepts wildcard (*) character to inject all files in relative or specified directory
 * Accepts URLs for server-based JavaScript files only
-* Injected CSS files must be local
 * Meta tag data must be contained completely within the tags file
 * If using server-based JavaScript, see JavaScript Injection section (below) for dependancy cautions